 The Victorian era was almost a century of fashion.
-In that time ladies, Victorian hats grew from the large bonnet to the small bonnet, short hat to tall hat, plain to elaborately decorated.
-Keeping track of all the changes is no easy feat as hat styles came and went every few years.
+In that time, ladies’ Victorian hats grew from the large bonnet to the small bonnet, short hat to tall hat, plain to elaborately decorated.
+Keeping track of all the changes is no easy feat, as hat styles came and went every few years.
 Changes mimicked dress fashions as well as hairstyles.
-There were hats for every occasion from walking, riding, morning and home use.
-The following explores major changes in Victorian hat fashions from the pre-victorian 1830s to the late 1890s.
-It is sourced from Victorian Costume and Costume Accessories by Anne Buck, published in 1961 (Copyright expired)
+There were hats for every occasion, from walking, riding, morningwear, and even home use.
+The following explores major changes in Victorian hat fashions from the pre-Victorian 1830s to the late 1890s.
+It is sourced from Victorian Costume and Costume Accessories by Anne Buck, published in 1961 (Copyright expired).

 Victorian Bonnets 1830s -1850s

 The bonnet which was worn in the year of Queen Victoria’s accession had a wide brim, not so large as it had been in the 1830s, but still making a wide spreading frame for the face.
 The crown, which was roughly the shape of a cone with the top cut off, was set at an angle to the brim.
 This was the shape for bonnets of straw and for those made of silk or velvet on a stiff foundation, but there was another method of making which gave a slightly different shaping.
 The drawn bonnets, those in which the material was gathered over a framework of cane or wire, had the same shaping of the brim, but the framework gave a horseshoe shape to the puffed and gathered crown.